 Cǎo tóu – Edible Clover (草头)

-The leaves––and a portion of the stem––of the edible clover or Cǎo tóu (草头) have a sweet and light grassy flavor, and they cook very quickly.
+Edible clover or cǎo tóu (草头) has a sweet and light grassy flavor, and cooks very quickly.
 Although some types of clover are edible, there are different varieties––some of which can be toxic.
 Like mushrooms, you have to know what you’re doing if you want to go out and forage for them.
-In any event, edible clover is definitely a seasonal green found in the spring and most commonly in Shanghai.
-I have not seen edible clover much, outside of Shanghai and its neighboring regions.
+This is another vegetable where I am at a loss how to pronounce in Cantonese so best to use the Mandarin name and pronunciation.

 In any event, the safest path is to have them in restaurants or to buy them from the market.
-The catch is that I have only seen them sold in Shanghai vegetable markets and only in spring which is why we would classify these clovers as Chinese vegetables!
-We have the Shanghai style recipe here for Cao tou edible clover which is really easy to prepare!
+The catch is that I have only seen them sold in Shanghai vegetable markets and only in spring which is why we would classify this as a Chinese vegetable!
+We have the Shanghai style Stir Fried Cao Tou recipe here, which is really easy to prepare!

 Tong Ho – Edible Chrysanthemum (茼蒿)

-Large or broad leaf tóng hāo (茼蒿)has rounded and wider leaves that are also thicker and larger and much shorter stems.
-Although this variety is also stir-fried, we see this broad leafed variety offered a a vegetable for hot pot meals.
-From our experience, the broad leaf variety has a stronger aromatic flavor than the smaller leaf variety but like anything else, it really depends upon the location and harvest of the batch of tong ho Chinese vegetables you get.
+Large or broad leaf tóng hāo (茼蒿) has rounded and wider leaves with much shorter stems.
+This variety often comes stir fried or as an add-in for hot pot.
+From our experience, the broad leaf variety has a stronger aromatic flavor than the smaller leaf variety.

 Ma Lan Tou (马兰头)